edrpls/chrome-extensions-what-why-how/post.md

 Extensions have many different and varied applications, because of it, not all extensions need the same permissions, or even the same types of files.
 Some extensions can do things as simple as modifying page styles, others can be complex enough to be considered apps.

-While extensions provide open up a lot of posibilities to solve different problems, they are not without their drawbacks: the need for the user to install them into the browser and grant permissions, may put off some people, also, having to fulfill all of Google's [requirement's for publishing in the Chrome Store](https://developer.chrome.com/webstore/publish) can take time while waiting for reviews and the next iteration of the extension.
+While extensions open up a lot of posibilities to solve different problems, they are not without their drawbacks: the need for the user to install them into the browser and grant permissions, may put off some people, also, having to fulfill all of Google's [requirements for publishing in the Chrome Store](https://developer.chrome.com/webstore/publish) can take time while waiting for reviews and the next iteration of the extension.

 Despite this, extensions have a place and are great to solve specific problems that JavaScript delivered through a site cannot.